Healthy Homes Assessment Waipatu

 Waipatu Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is required in all Waipatu and New Zealand rental houses where it is reasonably practicable to install.
+• The insulation of the ceiling and underfloor is a requirement in all Waipatu and New Zealand rental homes where it is reasonably practicable to put in.

-• Property managers and landlords are required to keep records that prove the conformance to the Healthy Homes Standard that apply or will be in force during the tenure of the rental property.
+• Property managers and landlords must keep records that demonstrate compliance with each Healthy Homes Standards that apply or will be applicable throughout the tenancy period of an apartment rental.

 From 1 July 2021

-• Property managers and private landlords are required to ensure their rental properties conform to the Healthy Homes Standard within 90 days of a new, renewed or varied Tenancy.
+• Property managers and private landlords must ensure their rental properties comply according to Healthy Homes Standard within 90 days of a new, renewed or varied tenant.

-• All boarding homes (except Kainga Ora and registered Community Housing Provider boarder house tenancies) must comply with the Healthy Homes Standard regardless of the date when the tenancy started.
+• All boarding households (except Kainga Ora and registered Community Housing Provider Boarding home tenancies) must meet the Healthy Homes Standard regardless of the date when the tenancy started.

 Beginning 1 July 2023

-• All households that are rented out through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of the date the tenancy was started.
+• All homes rented from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of the date the tenancy was started.

 From 1 July 2024